 Best Overall: Johnnie Walker Black Label

 While you’ve most likely ordered Dewar’s White Label from a flight attendant, it’s a good call to keep a bottle on the shelf at home, too.
 Created in 1899, this highly affordable blended Scotch whisky possesses solid archetypical flavors.
-Smoky and savory, this expression offers up nice notes of honey, citrus, and tree fruit against a cascade of char.
+Smoky and savory, this expression offers notes of honey, citrus, and tree fruit against a cascade of char.
 If you'd like, you certainly can sip it neat, but Dewar’s also makes quite the refreshing highball with soda and lemon.

 Best Single Malt: Glenmorangie Original 10 Year Old Single Malt Whisky